ds58/Panilla/README.md

 - Unbreakable items
 - and more abusive NBT

-## FAQ
-### Why is this plugin needed?
-Normally, these NBT tags are not obtainable in vanilla survival-mode Minecraft.
-With the use of creative-mode, players can use a few different methods to obtain these items such as:
-- use a hacked client to edit the NBT
-- load a toolbar from a single-player world/other server which has items with edited NBT

-This plugin is most useful on creative-mode servers, where players are given creative-mode access.
-It could also be beneficial for use on survival-mode servers if you just wish to keep your server in-check.
-Be aware that this plugin does remove NBT from items if it deems they are "illegitimate" (it does not remove the item itself).

-### Why have you not used ProtocolLib?
-It was a personal decision.
-I wanted to be as close to Minecraft as possible.
-It also means users don't have to install an additional plugin.

-### I am using your plugin and have a player that crashes when they login to the server.
-Make a GitHub issue on the [project's homepage](https://github.com/Ruinscraft/Panilla).
-It would be very helpful if you included a player.dat file from your world/playerdata/player-uuid.dat so that I can take a look at their inventory contents.

 ## Compiling
 In order for you to compile Panilla, you will need to use [BuildTools, by SpigotMC](https://www.spigotmc.org/wiki/buildtools), and build each version of CraftBukkit which is supported by Panilla.
 When you run BuildTools, it will add the dependencies required (CraftBukkit/Bukkit) to your local Maven repository.
-From there, you can compile the project with `mvn package`.
-The output plugin jar file will be `plugin/target/Panilla.jar`.
+From there, you can compile the project with `./gradlew build`.
+The output plugin jars file will be the `target/` directory.